-- Do you agree that more guidance is needed for in-substance fixed payments?
-If so, do you have suggestions on how to develop it? - (40) Like EFRAG, we generally agree with the proposals in the ED.
-We believe that the different types of contingencies set out in the ED have very distinct attributes that deserve distinct consideration and accounting treatments. - (41) Further, we believe that contingent rentals based on an index or a rate represent unavoidable obligations and accordingly would be included in the measurement of the lease asset/liability. - (42) While we tend to agree that variable payments based on usage or performance should be included in the measurement of the lease asset and liability, as indicated in our response to Question 5., we believe that the recognition and basis for measurement of variable payments arising from usage or performance deserve appropriate consideration as part of the project on the conceptual framework to ensure that clear principles are established that can be applied across IFRS. - (43) Additionally, we concur with EFRAG that further clarification is required with respect to the concept of "in-substance fixed payments".
+- (40) We generally agree with the proposals in the ED.
+We believe that the different types of contingencies set out in the ED have very distinct attributes that deserve distinct consideration and accounting treatments. - (41) Further, we believe that contingent rentals based on an index or a rate represent unavoidable obligations and accordingly would be included in the measurement of the lease asset/liability. - (42) While we tend to agree that variable payments based on usage or performance should be included in the measurement of the lease asset and liability, as indicated in our response to Question 5., we believe that the recognition and basis for measurement of variable payments arising from usage or performance deserve appropriate consideration as part of the project on the conceptual framework to ensure that clear principles are established that can be applied across IFRS.

+(43) Additionally, we believe that further clarification is required with respect to the concept of "in-substance fixed payments".
 In our view, it is not sufficient to explain that concept through examples.
-Further, Example 17 provided in the Illustrative Examples does not serve to illustrate the concept since it illustrates situations involving a known minimum amount (minimum sales or minimum index) and concludes that the minimum amounts should be recognised as a liability because they represent payments that are in-substance fixed payments.
-However, this example does not provide clarity since it illustrates payments that are actually fixed (not only insubstance fixed).
+Further, Example 17 provided in the Illustrative Examples does not serve to illustrate the concept since it illustrates situations involving a known minimum amount (minimum sales or minimum index) and concludes that the minimum amounts should be recognised as a liability because they represent payments that are insubstance fixed payments.
+However, this example does not provide clarity since it illustrates payments that are actually fixed (not only in-substance fixed).